Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Evaluation and Discussion

-To investigate these low scores, we analyzed the tEKG created from the original OCEL 2.0 logs~\cite{khayatbashi2024transforming}.
+\paragraph{Outlier analysis:} To investigate these low scores, we analyzed the tEKG created from the original OCEL 2.0 logs~\cite{khayatbashi2024transforming} after applying the OLAP operations described in Section~\ref{sec:Approach}.
+Representing the data as a temporal event knowledge graph allowed us to follow student-group relations as explicit, time-stamped edges and to query and visualize how these relations evolved over time.

 The two groups with the lowest fitness scores participated in the course in 2024.
 These groups exhibited a high degree of rolling membership, where students frequently switched groups during the course.
 Such changes likely contributed to misalignments, as current OCPM techniques do not account for dynamic object-to-object relationships when discovering process models.
 Consequently, the entire process was discovered based on the final group to which each student belonged rather than the active group at the time of specific events.

-To better illustrate this issue, we modified the graph to differentiate between students' last and former groups.
-In the tEKG, these relationships were labeled \texttt{REL}; for demonstration purposes, we relabeled them as \texttt{PAST} and \texttt{PRESENT} and applied distinct coloring manually. \figurename~\ref{fig:neo4j} visualizes the rolling membership for the two groups with the lowest fitness scores, highlighted as yellow nodes.
-The yellow group on the right has the lowest fitness score, with 11 students leaving to join other groups, while the yellow group on the left saw four departures, which is still counted as substantial given its size of six members.
+To better illustrate this issue, we modified the graph to differentiate between students' current and former groups.
+In the tEKG, these relationships were labeled \texttt{REL}; for demonstration purposes, we relabeled them as \texttt{PRESENT} and \texttt{PAST} and manually applied distinct colors. \figurename~\ref{fig:neo4j} visualizes the rolling membership for the two groups with the lowest fitness scores, highlighted as yellow nodes.
+The yellow group on the right has the lowest fitness score, with 11 students leaving to join other groups, while the yellow group on the left saw four departures, which is still substantial given its size of six members.
 These significant changes in group composition likely explain the observed low fitness scores.

 The transformation of OCELs into a tEKG demonstrates the importance of converting object-centric event data between formats~\cite{khayatbashi2023transforming,khayatbashi2024transforming}.
+In particular, the graph representation enables analyses that are difficult to perform on the OCEL alone, such as tracing temporal paths of students across multiple groups or computing graph-based measures of group dynamics.
 Such transformations enable analysts to leverage the strengths of various tools provided by different data formats, thereby enhancing process analysis capabilities.